sonyarianto/gobete/README.md

-# gobete - Go Backend Template
+# gobete (Go Backend Template)

-This is the backend API for any web application, built using Go language and the Fiber web framework.
-It provides RESTful endpoints.
+Gobete is a boilerplate backend API built with Go (Golang) and the Fiber web framework.
+It provides a solid foundation for building RESTful APIs with features like user authentication, database integration, and more.

 ## Features